-Ambition Triggers are behavioral notifications that can be sent to TVs, Slack, and email.
+Ambition Triggers are behavioral notifications that can be sent to Ambition TVs, public Slack channels, and email.
 Triggers can be created to notify you when thresholds have or have not been reached.

 Ambition offers a TV solution where you can display Leaderboards, Competitions, Goals, videos, images, and even third-party embedded content across your office walls.

 An individual in Ambition.
-Most commonly an employee without Manager or Admin permissions.
+Most commonly used to reference an employee without Manager or Admin permissions.